Mr Haze: Release and promotion

 "Mr Haze" was released as the second promotional single from the bands tenth studio album Hi which was released in May 2021.
 "Mr Haze" was released in April 2021 and received its debut performance on radio on The Zoe Ball Breakfast Show on BBC Radio 2.
 During the week of 1-7 May 2021, "Mr Haze" was the Record of the Week on BBC Radio 2 and as a result received heavy airplay on the station.
-Despite this and heavy airplay, "Mr Haze" failed to make a chart appearance on British charts.
-The release to BBC Radio 2 was an exclusive for the radio station, making BBC Radio 2 the first radio station to play "Mr Haze".
+In the United Kingdom, it peaked at number twenty-one on the UK Singles Downloads Chart and spent six weeks within its top one hundred, and peaked at twenty-two on the UK Singles Sales Charts.

 To promote the release of "Mr Haze", Texas appeared on The Chris Evans Breakfast Show on Virgin Radio in May 2021, where they performed the track live, as well as performing a cover of "Come On Eileen" by Dexys Midnight Runners, their hit single "Summer Son" and another song from Hi, the title track, "Hi".
 Texas appeared on The One Show on BBC One across the United Kingdom on 25 May 2021 to promote "Mr Haze", as well as the forthcoming release of the album Hi.
 The band performed a live performance of "Mr Haze" on the programme broadcast.

 Since its release, "Mr Haze" has received considerable amounts of airplay on radio stations internationally, the most in the United Kingdom, where, as of June 2021, has received 174 plays on British radio, and in Belgium, where it has received 153 plays on Belgian radio stations.
 The song also made an appearance on the Ultratip charts in Belgium as a result of heavy airplay and promotion.

 Music video

 The music video was released prior to the release of the single and to coincide with the release of the song to radio airplay.
 The music video was directed by Simone Smith and stars Gladiator actor Tommy Flanagan.
 The video for "Mr Haze" was filmed in Glasgow, and features various psychedelic undertones, which sees lead singer, Sharleen Spiteri and Tommy Flanagan dancing against a sun-drenched backdrop.

 Flanagan and Spiteri have been close friends since their childhood, and when asked about working together with Flanagan, Spiteri said that it was "so great to be working with my old friend and now Hollywood star Tommy Flanagan, we met at 14 years old and will always be that age to me".

 Commercial performance

 "Mr Haze" charted at number 50 on the Ultratip Wallonia charts in Belgium during the week of 19 June 2021.
 The single debuted at number one on the British iTunes charts and peaked at number 86 on the British Apple Music charts based on downloads and streams.
+Whilst it failed to chart on the official singles charts in the United Kingdom, it spent six weeks within the top one hundred of both the UK Singles Downloads Charts and the UK Singles Sales Charts, following peak positions of number twenty-one and twenty-two respectively.